mrharicot/monodepth/readme.md

 [![Screenshot](https://img.youtube.com/vi/go3H2gU-Zck/0.jpg)](https://www.youtube.com/watch?v=go3H2gU-Zck)

 ## License
-Copyright © UCL Business plc 2017.
+Copyright © Niantic, Inc. 2018.
 Patent Pending.
 All rights reserved.

 This Software is licensed under the terms of the UCLB ACP-A Licence which allows for non-commercial use only, the full terms of which are made available in the [LICENSE](LICENSE) file.
 For any other use of the software not covered by the terms of this licence, please contact info@uclb.com